-Improvement Objective Timescale Theme Customer Improvements Customer Satisfaction on change activities ✓ In order to test recent changes with our customers, we will continue undertaking a series of outbound calls to test customer satisfaction on a variety of service areas.
-Ongoing National Customer Survey / Customer Engagement Plan ✓ The results of the National Customer Survey have been released.
+Improvement Objective Timescale / Evidence Theme • Rating National Customer Survey / Customer Engagement Plan ✓ The results of the National Customer Survey have been released.
 The Service area will spend time comparing and analysing results and developing an action plan as part of the Customer Engagement Plan.
 Areas will include communications, engagement, consistency of service and complaints and satisfaction.
-Oct 2020 Review of Contact Centre call provision ✓ A review was commenced in January 2020 to look at the incoming calls to the Corporate Call centre.
+Oct 2021 Review of Contact Centre call provision ✓ A review to look at the incoming calls to the Corporate Call centre.
 Determining the Top 10 enquiries and call scripts etc. Revised scripts will be agreed.
 Call Centre Staff will be given access to Uniform to arrange call back tasks for BS staff.
-Aug 2020 Engagement ✓ Ongoing programme of engagement with our key stakeholders will continue.
-It has intensified during this period of unprecedented times but will continue to engage and support our key stakeholders in moving forward.
-Ongoing Customer Service Excellence ✓ As part of the introduction of our self- assessment model, we will build an evidence base against the Customer Service Excellence Criteria.
-Dec 2020 Working in partnership with our customers to design and implement our change activities ✓ We intend to use focus groups to test change initiatives (including our channel shift options) Ongoing
+Oct 2021